Living A Fruitful Life Group

 Scripture Reading: Luke 13:1-9

-BIBLE VERSE RELAY: Divide children into two teams.
-Each team member will take turns running to the Bible verse FRUIT BASKET and taking one strip of words from our verse today and run quicking back to the team and continue to run for the verse strip of words until all the strips of paper for the Bible verse are gone.
-The team will then quickly try to gather in a circle and put the Bible verse together on the floor - the first team to get the Bible verse in the correct order will win the game and will READ THE VERSE out loud.
+BIBLE VERSE RELAY: Divide the children into two teams.
+Each team member will take a turn running to their Bible verse basket and taking one strip of words from from today's Bible verse and run quickly back to the team.
+Team members will continue to run and select a strip of words until all the strips are gone.
+The team will then gather together in a circle and put the Bible verse together in the correct order on the floor.
+The first team to get the Bible verse in the correct order will win the game and will READ THE VERSE out loud to the class.

-FRUIT TREE RELAY: Draw fruit out of construction paper before class and hide around a designated area.
-There will need to be one fruit of each kind for each team.
+FRUIT TREE RELAY: The teacher will draw different kinds of fruit on construction paper and cut it out before class begins.
+Be sure there is one of each type of fruit for each team.
+The fruit will be hidden around the room.
 Divide class into teams.
 When the teacher says -- FIND THE BANANA -- the entire team can hunt for one banana and run back to their starting area.
 Continue with finding fruits such as FIND THE APPLE, FIND THE ORANGE, FIND THE MANGO, FIND THE GRAPES, etc. After each "fruit find", the team will return.
-Each fruit can have a word from our Bible lesson today and children can quickly tape their fruit to a poster board tree that has been made for each team after their fruit has been found.
-Children will enjoy watching their FRUIT TREE get bigger and bigger with all the fruits that they are finding.
+Each fruit can have a word from our Bible lesson today and children can tape their fruit to a poster board tree that has been made for each team after their fruit has been found.
+Children will enjoy watching their FRUIT TREE get more and more fruit with all the fruit that they are finding.

-FRUIT PUZZLES: Let children draw a large piece of fruit on a piece of construction paper.
+FRUIT PUZZLES: Let the children draw a large piece of fruit on a piece of construction paper.
 Cut around the outside tracing of the fruit.
-Write fruits of the Spirit on their fruit (such as love, joy, peace, etc).
-Then children will cut their puzzle into 5-10 pieces (depending on age of children... older children could cut puzzle into more pieces) and pass their puzzle pieces to the next child to that child put the puzzle together.
+Write fruits of the Spirit on their fruit (love, joy, peace, etc).
+Then the children will cut their puzzle into 5-10 pieces (Depending on age of children.
+Older children could cut the puzzle into more pieces) The children can then then exchange their puzzle pieces with another child to let that child try to put the puzzle together.
 Children will enjoy watching another child put their puzzle together.
-If time allows, let children put their own puzzle together once again and glue to a piece of construction paper.
+If time allows, let children put their own puzzle together once again and glue the completed puzzle to a piece of construction paper or poster board.

 HIDDEN FRUITY PUZZLE: Write today's Bible verse on a piece of poster board.
 Cover the words with pictures of fruit from a magazine or fruit that the teacher has drawn and cut out.
-Let children call out a fruit to be taken off the board and try to say the Bible verse.
-If unable to recite the verse, then another child can ask for a fruit to be removed from the board... and continue until the children can read all of the verse.
+Let the children call out a fruit to be taken off the board and try to say the Bible verse.
+If unable to recite the verse, then another child can ask for a fruit to be removed from the board Continue until the children can read all of the verse.

 SHARE A FRUITY SNACK: Have samples of fresh fruit for children to enjoy, or dried fruit or fruity candy snacks.
-Have children take turns naming the fruit of the Spirit, or go around in a circle, saying the fruits of the Spirit as quickly as they can and go faster and faster!!!
+Have children take turns naming a fruit of the Spirit, or go around in a circle, saying the fruits of the Spirit as quickly as they can and go faster and faster!